tmzh/tmzh.github.io/_posts/2017-12-09-solving-ancient-chinese-puzzle-with-constraint-programming-using-or-tools.md

 - constraint programming
 ---
 ## Introduction
-Constraint programming (CP) is a subset of Operations Research (OR) where our task is to identify all feasible solutions to a given problem that satisfies a set of constraints.
+[Constraint programming (CP)](https://www.wikiwand.com/en/Constraint_programming) is a subset of Operations Research (OR) where our task is to identify all feasible solutions to a given problem that satisfies a set of constraints.
 This is different from an optimization problem, where an objective function is defined and we arrive at solutions that either maximizes or minimizes an objective function.

 CP is mostly well suited for solving logic puzzles, since most logic puzzles are based on constraints and enumerating feasible solutions.
 But apart from recreational maths, CP also has a lot of practical applications in Scheduling, Resource allocation, Manufacturing etc.,

 Recently I came across [or-tools](https://developers.google.com/optimization/) from Google github repo.
 It is a suite of libraries for solving Operations Research problems.
-I wanted to try solving a simple logic puzzle to explore this tool.
-I chose a simple math puzzle called [Hundred Fowls Problem](https://www.wikiwand.com/en/Hundred_Fowls_Problem) for this exercise.
+I wanted to give it a try by solving a simple logic puzzle.
+The puzzle I chose is called [Hundred Fowls Problem](https://www.wikiwand.com/en/Hundred_Fowls_Problem).
 Let us see how it goes.

 ## Hundred Fowls problem
 This puzzle found in the sixth-century work of mathematician Chang Chiu-chen called the "hundred fowls" problem asks:

->If a rooster is worth five coins, a hen three coins, and three chickens together are worth one coin, how many roosters, hens, and chickens totallting 100 can be bought for 100 coins?
+>If a rooster is worth five coins, a hen three coins, and three chickens together are worth one coin, how many roosters, hens, and chicks totalling 100 can be bought for 100 coins?

 This translates to solving a set of 2 algebraic equations with 3 variables.
 In real numbers, there are infinite solutions to this puzzle since we are short by one non-equivalent equation to bind values to 3 variables.
 However, buying non-integer number of fowls can get tricky, so we can safely assume that we are dealing with 3 integer valued variables here.
 This reduces the solution space to a finite count, but still there are more than one feasible solution.
 This is a perfect candidate for constraint programming since we need to identify all feasible solutions and not maximize/minimize an objective function.